Sorn and Catrine, formerly Dalgain

 Catrine was established as a separate parish in the mid 20th century, after a period of being the 'quod sacra' (chapel of ease) parish of Sorn.
 In Catrine, there was the James Findlay Cotton Works, where cotton was brought in raw and worked into cloth then taken to the bleachfield to be whitened and then pageed to the factory to be sewn into sheets and pillowcases, which were sold throughout the UK and exported all over the world.
 James Findlay also managed tea plantations in India.

 An 1837 description of Catrine, Sorn and Mauchline, including a listing of the key personalities of the towns, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 Sorn was originally known as Dalgain until the 17th century.
 It is now a classic Ayrshire village with the attractions of the church, the hump-backed bridge over the River Ayr and Sorn Castle.
 Sorn Castle was originally built in the 14th century but there have been several additions and rebuilds which have created a modern mansion.
 It lies on a steep crest above the River Ayr.
 The word Sorn is Celtic, and means a projection, or promontory or snout, and may have been applied originally to the rocky eminence on which the castle was built.
 Sorn Castle is occasionally open to the public in the summer months.